Mohamed-abdAllah87/LEADER-Net_Cat/README.md

 Why I Built This
 As a cybersecurity enthusiast and professional, I developed this tool to deepen my understanding of lower-level network protocols and their practical applications in penetration testing.
 It serves as a testament to my proficiency in Python automation and my ability to create custom security tooling from the ground up.

+Workflow: The tool establishes a raw TCP socket connection.
+Upon connection, the server spawns a dedicated thread to handle the client, providing a persistent environment for command execution and data exchange

 Technical Stack
 Language: Python 3.x